ashelley/writable-filestream/README.md

 Why?
 - fs.createWriteStream as of Node 10.30 seems to have problems if you write to it alot.
 See https://github.com/joyent/node/issues/8048
+- i couldn't immediately find an alternative to fs.createWriteStream in the npm database or on github.
+Please let me know if you know of one!

 Installation